Build an Intent-Driven NPC¶

 Step 4 — build the graph¶

-The Generate node's Mustache template renders the tone directive (if
+The Transform node (compose) renders the tone directive (if found) as

-found) as a hidden system-style line above the user message.
-When no
+a hidden system-style line above the user message into its own slot, and

 from tryll_client.graph import (